hhhannna/ios-development/README.md

 Below is an example repository structure.

 ## Evaluation
-Import exercise repository and clone it to your computer, create android projects inside this repo, code, add, commit, push/sync repo.
+Import exercise repository and clone it to your computer, create iOS projects inside this repo, code, add, commit, push/sync repo.
 When you are starting an another exercise, you only need to create a new project inside this repository in your computer, start coding, add files, commit and push.